Microinvasive carcinoma of the breast

 Metastasis for micro-invasive breast tumors is slightly more common in younger women

 Patients with axillary metastasis tend to be younger (but not much younger, on average in their early 50s as opposed to the late 50s).
 The presence of comedonecrosis, multifocal DCIS, multifocal invasion, or the development of a palpable mass have not actually been convincingly linked to higher risk of axillary metastasis.
-Positive estrogen and progesterone receptor status, which tends to be available in a minority of cases, also does not correspond with higher risk for axillary nodal involvement.
+Positive progesterone and estrogen receptor status, which tends to be the case in a minority of cases, also does not correspond with higher risk for axillary nodal involvement.

 The decision to proceed with exploratory lymph node dissection is a subject of debate with microinvasive breast tumors